 Proving the statement Φ will falsify Statement 1.
-Statement 1 cannot be formalized in ZFC because it refers to the current mathematical knowledge.
-The same is true for Statements 2-3 and Open Problem 1 in the next sections.
+Statement 1 cannot be formalized in the set theory ZFC because it refers to the current mathematical knowledge.
+The same is true for Statements 2-4 and Open Problem 1 in the next sections.
 It argues against logicism as Open Problem 1 concerns abstract computable sets $X \subseteq \mathbb{N}$.